St Pauls Community Forum

 Bridging Histories is just one of many groups, residents and businesses supporting launch of the new neighbourhood forum.
-We are hosting project information on the Bridging Histories website until the Forum has a website of its own.
+We will be hosting information for the St Pauls Community Forum here until the Forum has a website of its own.